-Our mission includes supporting research that advances understanding of DCM.
-We are grateful for the medical centers and other organizations whose research and work helps us move toward DCM treatments and interventions.
+Our mission includes supporting research that advances the understanding of DCM.
+We are grateful for the medical centers and other organizations whose research and work help us move toward DCM treatments and interventions.
 The DCM Foundation makes no recommendations, endorsements, warranties, or representations of any kind regarding these clinical trials and research opportunities.* Always talk to your healthcare provider before participating.

 The DCM Research Project, housed at the Ohio State University with consortium sites across the United States, aims to advance understanding of the genetics of DCM by conducting family-based research studies that include a large number of families.